-Where an election is made in accordance with this "further option", the rented residential relief, if any, used by the deceased spouse / civil partner in the year of death will be taken into account when calculating specified reliefs used by the deceased spouse / civil partner in that year.
-Likewise, rented residential relief, if any, used by the surviving spouse / civil partner in the year her / his spouse / civil partner dies, and in later years, should be taken into account in calculating specified reliefs used by the surviving spouse / civil partner in each year.
+Where an election is made in accordance with this "further option", the rented residential relief, if any, used by the deceased spouse or civil partner in the year of death will be taken into account when calculating specified reliefs used by the deceased spouse or civil partner in that year.
+Likewise, rented residential relief, if any, used by the surviving spouse or civil partner in the year her or his spouse or civil partner dies, and in later years, should be taken into account in calculating specified reliefs used by the surviving spouse or civil partner in each year.

-Where a restriction of reliefs applies to a deceased spouse / civil partner in the year of her / his death, any excess relief which arises because of the application of the restriction, including any such excess relief which arises because of the restriction of rented residential relief, does not transfer to the surviving spouse / civil partner.
+Where a restriction of reliefs applies to a deceased spouse or civil partner in the year of her or his death, any excess relief which arises because of the application of the restriction, including any such excess relief which arises because of the restriction of rented residential relief, does not transfer to the surviving spouse or civil partner.